viperproject/prusti-dev/docs/user-guide/src/install.md

 > The settings for switching to this version in Prusti Assistant are found in
 > `File → Preferences → Settings → Prusti Assistant → Build Channel`.

-In case you experience difficulties or encounter bugs while using Prusti assistant, please [open an issue in Prusti Assistant's repository](https://github.com/viperproject/prusti-assistant/issues) or contact us in the [Zulip chat](https://prusti.zulipchat.com/).
+In case you experience difficulties or encounter bugs while using Prusti Assistant, please [open an issue in Prusti Assistant's repository](https://github.com/viperproject/prusti-assistant/issues) or contact us in the [Zulip chat](https://prusti.zulipchat.com/).

 ## Command-line setup